ho-nl/magento1-ReachDigital_UrlFixes/README.md

 ## Installation guide

 Warning: this module may contain bugs!
-It has not been tested incombination with other modules that change the catalog URL index behavior other than MageHost_RewriteFix.
+It has not been tested in combination with other modules that change the catalog URL index behavior other than MageHost_RewriteFix.
 Thoroughly test all below steps in non-production environment, and have full backups at every step of the way.